-Foreign exchange losses for year ended August 31, 2023 were \$133,474 compared to \$16,326 in the prior year.
-In both years, the foreign exchange gains and losses were derived from the conversion of foreign currency denominated accounts payable and acquisition costs payable.
+During the current period exchange losses were \$7,905 compared to the prior period loss of \$133,474.
+In both years, the foreign exchange gains and losses were derived from the conversion of foreign currency denominated accounts payable and acquisition costs payable for \$US or Euros to \$Cdn.